michaelthoreau/michaelthoreau.github.io/projects.md

 ## 2019

-**Self-Supervised from video** <br />
+**Self-Supervised learning from video** <br />
 One of my major projects of 2019; working with some great people at CSIRO on the topic of self-supervised learning.
 Our aim was to adapt tasks such as object detection and action recognition to new domains by learning from from unlabelled videos.
-We built on top of works such as that of [Wang et al.](https://arxiv.org/pdf/1903.07593.pdf).
-Our team was successful in building a model to learn temporally coherent representations from unlabelled videos.
+We built on top of works such as that of [Wang et al.](https://arxiv.org/pdf/1903.07593.pdf) Our team was successful in building a model to learn temporally coherent representations from unlabelled videos.
 Preliminary results are documented [here](https://arxiv.org/pdf/2004.02753.pdf).

 ![Learning Correspondence via Cycle-Consistency](../img/timecycle.jpg)